 Marvel Comics’ “The ‘Nam” (1986-1993), written and edited by Vietnam War veterans Doug Murray and Larry Hama, reflects the medium’s ability to narrate the past while addressing the politics of the present.
 The plots, for example, balanced the early jingoism with a now familiar, post-conflict cynicism.

-Each issue was chronological – spanning 1966 to 1972 – and told from the point of view of a soldier named Ed Marks.
+Each issue was chronological – spanning 1966 to 1972 – with many told from the point of view of a soldier named Ed Marks.

 As Hama wrote in the introduction to Volume One, “Every time a month went by in the real world, a month went by in the comic… It had to be about the guys on the ground who got jungle rot, malaria, and dysentery.
 It had to be about people, not ideas, and the people had to be real, not cardboard heroes or super-men.”